2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/errors.md

 Custom DataSources sometimes need to throw an error, for example if a SQL isn't found, a remote WebAPI fails or the configuration is faulty.

-Since 2sxc 11.13 we changed the behaviour so that [DataSource Errors](xref:Basics.Query.Debug.Index) will not break code execution but just make the stream contain just one Error entity.
+Since 2sxc 11.13 we changed the bbehavior so that [DataSource Errors](xref:Basics.Query.Debug.Index) will not break code execution but just make the stream contain just one Error entity.
 This helps a lot in debugging.

 ## You Don't Have to Do Anything...